 What about regulatory compliance?

 If you have PCI, or HIPAA or SOC compliance mandates, it’s important to understand those workloads that are subject to those compliance needs.
 If those workloads are subject to say SOC 2 or PCI level 1, some of the platforms may not be a good fit for those workloads.
-It will help you determine which workloads can reside where and help you setup the appropriate connectivity between platforms to ensure a successful cloud strategy.
+It will help you determine which workloads can reside where and help you setup the appropriate connectivity between platforms to ensure a successful multi-cloud strategy.

 We hear a lot these days about endpoint protection.
-Why is it such a critical part of an organization’s security strategy?
+Why is it such a critical part of an organization’s multi-cloud security strategy?

 Endpoint protection can really be divided into two areas: servers and end-user devices.
 End-user devices are a little bit different, but always need to be a consideration.
 The servers however are extremely important.
 Some of the private cloud managed service providers will provide antivirus and some of those end-point server protections as part of their managed services offering.
 It’s key to understand if that’s a necessity for your company, and who will be providing the necessary licensing – the MSP or your organization.
 But this needs to be part of the upfront conversation with any service provider you’re considering partnering with to ensure you have it covered when you go to implement your chosen solution.

 With today’s threat landscape continually becoming more sophisticated, we all know a layered approach of defense is critical, so that if an attacker is able to bypass one layer, another layer stands in the way to protect the organization.
 Two of the more common tools used to secure networks are firewalls and intrusion prevention systems.
 What should be considered here?